facebook/react-native-website/docs/new-architecture-app-intro.md

 :::caution

-**iOS:** If you opt out of using Hermes, you will need to replace `HermesExecutorFactory` with `JSCExecutorFactory` in any examples used throughout the rest of this playbook.
+**iOS:** If you opt out of using Hermes, you will need to replace `HermesExecutorFactory` with `JSCExecutorFactory` in any examples used throughout the rest of this guide.

 :::